Maahi10001/GSOC_REPORT/file.md

 - Linkedin - https://www.linkedin.com/in/thanda-mahender-goud-77931b214/
 ## Project Abstract

-CodeLabz is a platform where the users can engage with online tutorials and the organizations can create tutorials for the users.It used React with Material-UI as front-end library and firebase as back-end.
+CodeLabz is a platform where the users can engage with online tutorials and the organizations can create tutorials for the users.
+The platform is developed using ReactJS front-end library and the back end is developed using the Google Cloud Firestore and Google Firebase Real-Time database.
+This project aims to bring changes to the UI to make the website seamless and provide more functionalities to users.

 ## [GSoC Project Page](https://summerofcode.withgoogle.com/programs/2022/projects/zwGmPCW4)